moliver28/research-handbook/content/handbook/product/ux/technical-writing/workflow.md

 For more information, see [Work Type Classification](/product/groups/product-analysis/engineering/metrics/#work-type-classification).

 The majority of documentation work uses the `type::maintenance` label.
-You should also use one of these subtypes to further classify the type of maintenance work:
+You must also apply one these subtype labels to further classify the type of maintenance work:

 - `maintenance::refactor`: Edits and improvements of existing documentation.
 - `maintenance::workflow`: Documentation changes that are not visible to readers, like linting and tooling updates, and metadata changes.

-For example, if you open an merge request to refactor a page for CTRT, use the `type::maintenance` and `maintenance::refactor` labels.
+For example, if you open an merge request to refactor a page for CTRT, apply the `type::maintenance` and `maintenance::refactor` labels.
-If you open a merge request to modify the metadata, use the `type::maintenance` and `maintenance::workflow` labels.
+If you open a merge request to modify the metadata, apply the `type::maintenance` and `maintenance::workflow` labels.

 ### Workflow labels